kid-sid/crypto/README.md

-# Crypto Tokenomics Dashboard
+# A solana meme token web UI

 ## Overview
-A modern cryptocurrency tokenomics dashboard with a FastAPI backend and static HTML frontend.
+A modern solana meme token with a FastAPI backend and static HTML frontend.
 The backend aggregates token data from multiple APIs (Moralis and Birdeye) with Redis caching, while the frontend provides a beautiful, responsive UI for displaying tokenomics metrics with a panda-themed design.

 ## Features